jordiqui/SirioC/README.md

 # SirioC

-SirioC is a buildable UCI chess engine skeleton with NNUE scaffolding.
-Its search integrates heuristics inspired by the open-source Stockfish and Berserk projects to provide a stronger baseline playing strength out of the box.
+SirioC is a modular, buildable UCI chess engine skeleton with NNUE scaffolding and a focus on competitive default play.
+The current search integrates heuristics inspired by the open-source Stockfish and Berserk projects, giving the engine a strong baseline while leaving room for experimentation with new ideas.

+## Highlights

+* Multi-threaded iterative deepening with late move reductions, killer/history heuristics, tapered evaluation, and Syzygy tablebase probing support.
+* Optional NNUE evaluation infrastructure wired into the board representation so neural networks can be attached without reworking the move generator.
+* Bench command and instrumentation hooks that make it easy to validate search changes or gather tuning data.

 ## Build